dixahq/simple-adf-formatter/docs/adrs/adr001-formatters-in-bundle.md

 ---

-Formatters supporting specific frameworks have dependencies: A react formatter requires at least `JSX.element` to be available, a Vue formatter requires - well - Vue, e.g.
+Formatters supporting specific frameworks have dependencies: A react formatter requires at least `JSX.Element` to be available, a Vue formatter requires - well - Vue, e.g.

 It is possible to declare these dependencies as optional `peer` and `dev` dependency, which allows dropping the package into a framework-specific project